Irvington Extended Day Hybrid Learning All Day Care

 - I AM Learning Community Partner will be providing online literacy, online homework help, and 4th/5th Grade Online Girls’ Club

 - Reading Results will be providing online literacy support

 The IED program is licensed by the State Employment Department/Child Care Division.
 We are inspected by the Child Care Division as well as the Health Department and Fire Marshall.
 The current Child Care Division rules governing child care facilities and our current inspection records are on file for your review.
 All pertinent documents are posted on the parent information board in each classroom.

 Director’s Office Hours:

 If it is essential that you meet/talk on the phone with the Director, please set up an appointment via email or office phone.
-You also have the options of writing him a note, leaving a voicemail at 503-287-9751, emailing firstname.lastname@example.org, or contacting with the Assistant Director at email@example.com.
+You also have the options of writing her a note, leaving a voicemail at 503-287-9751, emailing email@example.com.

-Payment of a yearly registration fee ($50) is required.
+Payment of a yearly registration fee is required for all new and returning families.
 This fee is non-refundable and may not be applied toward tuition.